onqtam/headjack/docs/why/SYSTEM.md

 > "War is rich old men protecting their property by sending middle class and lower class young men off to die.
 It always has been." - [George Carlin](https://www.azquotes.com/quote/1369078)

 > "Tell me why are we so blind to see That the ones we hurt are you and me?" - [Coolio - Gangsta’s Paradise](https://genius.com/Coolio-gangstas-paradise-lyrics#:~:text=Tell%20me%20why%20are%20we%20so%20blind%20to%20see%0AThat%20the%20ones%20we%20hurt%20are%20you%20and%20me%3F)

+> "Violence is the last refuge of the incompetent." - [Isaac Asimov](https://www.goodreads.com/quotes/9658-violence-is-the-last-refuge-of-the-incompetent)

 > "It is the impulse of a finite player to go against another nation in war, it is the design of an infinite player to oppose war within a nation." - [James Carse](https://www.goodreads.com/quotes/6844935-it-is-the-impulse-of-a-finite-player-to-go)